guicho271828/trivia/README.md

 ### Guard-Pattern

-A guard-pattern restricts a matching of sub-PATTERN with a post condition TEST-FORM.
-See also MATCH documentation.
+A guard-pattern is a special pattern that tests TEST-FORM satisfies in the current matching context.
+Guard-patterns are basically used with and-patterns.
+See the examples below.

 Examples:

-    (match 1 ((guard x (evenp x)) 'even))
+    (match 1 ((and x (when (evenp x))) 'even))
     => NIL

 ### Not-Pattern